Proofreading

 A multiple-pass proofread involves several passes from one or more proofreaders and is the best option for authors who want to ensure their work has been brought to the standards of traditional trade publication with regard to error correction.

-• The scope and depth of editing required
+- The overall scope and depth of editing required

-• The number of images and other graphic elements whose content, positioning, and captioning need review
+- The number of images or graphic elements requiring review (including content, placement, and captions)

-• If attention to layout and formatting considerations is required (such as autocorrect options like smart quotes, smart ellipses, industry-standard spacing, and region-specific punctuation)
+- Whether layout and formatting details must be checked (e.g., smart quotes, smart ellipses, industry-standard spacing, region-specific punctuation)

-• If the proofreader will be working with an editable document or making a list of edits to be executed by a third party, such as a typesetter or layout/designer
+- Whether the proofreader will work in an editable file or prepare a separate list of corrections for a third party (such as a typesetter or designer)

 Varies based on length of material to be proofread, but usually no more than 4 weeks.